There are many reasons that projects fail. Many challenges are rooted in team participation and engagement.

-One of most common reasons that projects fail is lack of visibility.
+One of the most common reasons that projects fail is lack of visibility.
 When respected and empowered make a mistake, they’ll communicate about it, fix it, move on confidently and won’t make that mistake again.

 “When you need team consensus and commitment to tackle an issue, involve your team in the decision making process.” – Sergey Dudiy, Ph.D.

 It’s key for each team member to feel his or her ownership in the final decision regarding an issue that needs commitment, something essential to meeting deadlines.
 Listen to your team.
 They should be able to tell you how long tasks will take to complete.
 Just keep in mind that surprises (good and bad) will come up along the way, which you and your team may need to accommodate.

 Does your team needs some help nailing down deadlines?
 Check out these corporate scavenger hunts.

 Have you had success in boosting employee morale?
 What tips and tricks are worked for you?

 It’s a new year, which means making personal new year’s resolutions and office resolutions.
 A great way to do this is to start a goal sheet.
 Write down everything you envision for the year.
 If you haven’t started on your 2020 Vision goal sheet, here are some tips to get a head start!

 When it comes to running a business, managing your employees can be one of your biggest challenges.
 As an owner/manager, you need to make sure you simultaneously taking care of your employees’ needs while demanding the best from them.

 One of the most crucial factors in the success of your business is how well your team works together.
 Corporate team building can be an effective and transformative strategy for helping business executives and their employees to feel more invested in their careers and each other.